 20. Hand-paint the mill machine gray

 21. Time required to complete the above-proposed repairs will be three to four weeks.

 23. Any additional required or requested parts will not be ordered without the prior approval of a representative of your company.
-Rebuilds usually cost between 6,900 - 7,400 depending on the parts that are required.
+Rebuilds usually cost between $7,400 - $8,400 (This is dependent on the extent of damage).

 24. If you would like rolled Ballscrews in place of the acme screws add $300.00